 Simply adding a meeting to the calendar is not enough.
 The success of your check-in depends on structure and preparation.

-A well-organized huddle is efficient, productive, and valuable for both you and your leader, so getting them right is essential.
+A well-organized huddle is efficient, productive, and valuable for both you and your leader.

 Choose the Right Cadence and Format for Executive Check-Ins

-Here are two common frequencies and formats for huddles you’ll want to consider incorporating into your schedule:
+Here are two common frequencies and formats to consider:

-Once you agree on a cadence, make it a recurring event in both of your calendars.
-Protect this time fiercely.
-It should only be rescheduled for the most urgent conflicts.
+Once you agree on a cadence, make it a recurring event in both calendars.
+Protect this time and only reschedule for urgent conflicts.

 Create and Share an Agenda for Your Executive Check-In

 An agenda is the roadmap for your meeting.
-It ensures you cover all critical topics and keeps the conversation on track.
-A shared agenda, perhaps in a document or a tool like OneNote or Asana, is even better, as it allows both of you to add items beforehand.
+It ensures you cover critical topics and keeps the conversation on track.
+A shared agenda in a document, OneNote, or Asana allows both of you to add items beforehand.

 Your standing agenda should include these key sections:

-- Recap of Key Accomplishments: A brief review of major tasks completed since your last check-in.
+1. Recap of key accomplishments: Major tasks completed since your last check-in.

-Share the agenda at least a day in advance.
-This will give your leader time to review it and come to the meeting prepared to discuss the topics you’ve raised.
+Share the agenda at least one day in advance to give your leader time to review it and come prepared.

 Become the Strategic Partner Every Executive Needs